toml-lang/toml/README.md

 odt4 = 1979-05-27 07:32:00Z
 ```

-The precision of fractional seconds is implementation specific, but at least
+The precision of fractional seconds is implementation-specific, but at least
 millisecond precision is expected.
 If the value contains greater precision than
 the implementation can support, the additional precision must be truncated, not
 rounded.